top of page

 Heading 5

-Here is a slightly revised (and annotated) extract from a message I sent to my cousin Chelvam (C. R. Rajah), in seeking permission to include the above image in my work -
+This is an annotated extract from an email I sent to my cousin Chelvam (Senior Counsel C. R. Rajah) in seeking his permission to include the above image in this series in June 2016: –

-In his treatise on aesthetics, titled Critique of the Power of Judgment (1790), Kant asserts that the capacity to make meaningful judgements is the central cognitive faculty of the human mind.
-This a priori faculty or condition of mind is what enables 'the subsumption of a particular under a universal' as it mediates between the faculty of understanding which supplies universals and the faculty of reason which draws inferences, as a kind of metacognition.
-He goes on to distinguish between determinate judgements when the universals that are sufficient to determine the particular, and reflective judgements that enable the establishment of new universals.
-He suggests that aesthetic judgement is a form of reflective judgment.
-Having united the physical and moral realms by showing how aesthetic judgment is analogous to both the theoretical cognition of nature and to moral judgment, Kant goes on to emphasize the similarity between judgements of beauty and moral judgements, both of which involve a non-purposive or non-instrumental conformity to or realization of some underlying order.
-Both judgements please us directly, even as we maintain an unmotivated or 'disinterested' disposition towards them.
+In the Critique of the Power of Judgment (1790), Emmanuelle Kant asserts that the capacity to make meaningful judgements is the central cognitive faculty of the human mind.
+This a priori faculty or condition of mind is what enables the conceptual ‘subsumption of a particular under a universal,' as it mediates between the faculty of understanding (which supplies universals) and the faculty of reason (which draws inferences), serving as a kind of metacognition.
+Kant goes on to distinguish between 'determinate judgements,' which occur wherever universals are sufficient to determine particulars, and 'reflective judgements,' which enable the establishment of new universals.
+Kant then purports to show how aesthetic judgment (a form of reflective judgment), is analogous to both the theoretical cognition of nature and to moral judgment.
+He emphasizes this similarity between judgements of beauty and moral judgements, on the basis that both involve a non-purposive or non-instrumental conformity to (or realization of) some underlying order.
+Both kinds of judgement please us directly, even as we maintain an unmotivated or 'disinterested' disposition towards them.[1]

 https://iep.utm.edu/kantaest/